UofT-DSI/sql/03_instructional_team/DC_Cohort_Rubrics/LS_Assignment1_rubric.md

 quantity,
 quantity * cost_to_customer_per_qty AS price
 FROM customer_purchases
-WHERE vendor_id BETWEEN 8 AND 10
+WHERE customer_id BETWEEN 8 AND 10
 ORDER BY market_date, vendor_id, product_id
  ```